 To further promote the relationship between sex and marijuana, weed lube is here and the world is here for it.
 Products are popping up – many specifically marketed toward women; endocannabinoids have been credited with increasing sexual arousal in women, though it’s still probably enhancing the sexual experience for everyone involved.

 These lubes make claims to enhance the sexual performance, targeting both desire and pleasure.
-They promise both intensified stimulation and a targeted high.
+They aim to provide both intensified stimulation and a targeted high.

 With such conflicting results, the main task for any weed-and-sex lover is to go through a process of trial and error to decide if sex and marijuana work for you.
 All of the studies point to a simple truth: The results vary from person to person.

-When the time comes, try it out for yourself; Go to Leafbuyer to find deals on weed near you, and try toking up before your next love-making session.
+When the time comes, try it out for yourself.
 If it doesn't enhance your drive, pleasure, or performance, you'll know for next time what works for your body.